ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 2. If there is an equilibrium solution, is it stable?
 A stable solution, when perturbed, will return to the equilibrium.
-An unstable one will get further and further from equilibrium until the buses bunch.
+An unstable one will get further and further from equilibrium until the buses are completely bunched.

 Strictly speaking, an equilibrium solution does not exist for the system of equations as described: as long as the buses have a nonzero velocity, their positions will evolve in time.